mawinkler/playground-one/docs/scenarios/endpoint-security/deep-security/ds-integrate-and-service-gateway.md

 ![alt text](images/ds-integrate-16.png "Deep Security")

-This tab shows the Basecamp agent deployment script for the supported platform types.
+This tab shows the Endpoint Sensor deployment script for the supported platform types.
 First, select `Linux (64-bit)` and copy the script.
 In the shell on the connected server run `sudo su` to get `root` and simply paste the script.

 ```sh
 Last login: Tue Jul  2 12:57:12 2024 from p57aa067b.dip0.t-ipconnect.de